 ● Ability to scavenge chemicals, drugs, heavy metals, & radioisotopes throughout the body

-● Deterring cholesterol build up in the body & clearing the plaque in your arteries
+● May prevent cholesterol buildup in the body & clearing the plaque in your arteries

 ● Polysaccharides: important in the prevention of degenerative diseases